Read This First

 Prompt 3: If there are competing measures of rationality in addition to the predictive power one displays, what are those measures, and how do they allow us to quantify the degree of rationality one has?

-The section turns on Meta-Rationality.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Meta-Rationality in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 This middle step prepares competing measures of rationality.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.

-At this stage, the gain is not memorizing the conclusion but learning to think with Arguments in Favor, Nuances and Considerations, and Coherence.
+Treat Arguments in Favor, Nuances and Considerations, and Coherence as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The practical habit to learn is calibration: matching confidence to evidence rather than to comfort, repetition, or social pressure.

 The internal consistency of a person’s beliefs, desires, and actions.
 A coherent system of beliefs does not contain contradictions.